Why Are Clinical Trials Important for ALS?

 In most cases, the person with ALS will continue to receive exactly the same treatments and care as usual, and the investigational treatment will just be added on.
 Researchers are committed to maintaining the highest level of treatment of all people enrolled in a clinical trial.

-How much of a commitment is participation in a clinical trials?
+How much of a commitment is participation in a clinical trial?

 Trials vary greatly in the amount of effort they require from participants.
 Some trials, especially with drugs known to be safe, won’t require you to visit the trial site much more often than your normal clinical care requires.
 Sometimes, trial activities can be performed over the phone.
 Other trials require more frequent monitoring to maximize safety.